eea/eea.docker.plone/instance/README.md

 If you have a Data.fs file for your application, you can add it to the `data` container with the following
 command:

-    $ docker run --rm --volumes-from <name_of_your_data_container> \
+    $ docker run --rm \
+      --volumes-from my_data_container \
+      --volume /host/path/to/Data.fs:/restore/Data.fs:ro \
-      -v /path/to/parent/directory/of/Data.fs/file:/mnt:ro \
+      busybox \
-      busybox sh -c "cp /mnt/Data.fs /opt/zope/var/filestorage && \
+        sh -c "cp /restore/Data.fs /opt/zope/var/filestorage && \
         chown -R 500:500 /opt/zope/var/filestorage"

 The command above creates a bare `busybox` container using the persistent volumes of your data container.
-The parent directory of the `Data.fs` file is mounted as a `read-only` volume in `/mnt`, from where the `Data.fs` file is copied to the filestorage directory you are going to use (default `/opt/zope/var/filestorage`).
+The parent directory of the `Data.fs` file is mounted as a `read-only` volume in `/restore`, from where the `Data.fs` file is copied to the filestorage directory you are going to use (default `/opt/zope/var/filestorage`).
-The `data` container must have this directory marked as a volume, so it can be used by the `plone-instance` container, with a command like:
+The `data` container must have this directory marked as a volume, so it can be used by the `plone` container, with a command like:

-    $ docker run --volumes-from <name_of_your_data_container> eeacms/plone-instance
+    $ docker run --volumes-from my_data_container eeacms/plone

-The volumes from the `data` container will overwrite the contents of the directories inside the `plone-instance` container, in a similar way in which the `mount` command works.
+The volumes from the `data` container will overwrite the contents of the directories inside the `plone` container, in a similar way in which the `mount` command works.
 So, for example, if your data container has `/opt/zope/var/filestorage` marked as a volume, running the above command will overwrite the contents of that folder in the `plone` with whatever there is in the `data` container.